');

 About Summit, WI

-Summit is a small community in Wisconsin with a population of 4,997 residents.
-The median household income is $124,750 per year, which is above the national average.
-The median age in Summit is 53.2 years.
+Summit is a small town located in Wisconsin with a population of 4,997 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $124,750 per year, which is 66% above the national median of $75,149.
+The median age of 53.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Summit Ranks in Wisconsin